postsharp/Metalama.Documentation/conceptual/using-aspects/applying-aspects.md

 ## Option 2.
 Programmatically, with a fabric

-[comment]: # (TODO: document better)

 Thanks to fabrics, you can add aspects to a large number of declarations without using custom attributes.
-You can add a fabric to a project, to a namespace, or to a type:
+You can add a fabric to a project, namespace, or type:

 * For a project-level fabric, add a type inheriting the <xref:Metalama.Framework.Fabrics.ProjectFabric> class anywhere in the project, and override the <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*> method.
 * For a namespace-level fabric, add a type inheriting the <xref:Metalama.Framework.Fabrics.NamespaceFabric> class in the desired namespace, and override the <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> method.
 * For a type-level fabric, add a nested type inheriting the <xref:Metalama.Framework.Fabrics.TypeFabric> class in the target type, and override the <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> method.

 The `Amend` methods accept a parameter of type <xref:Metalama.Framework.Fabrics.IAmender`1>, which allows you to add aspects by accessing the <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound*?text=amender.Outbound> property, selecting targets thanks to the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Select*> or <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectMany*>  methods, and finally calling the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.AddAspect*> method.